Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Parameters
 Parameters are special type of variables inside the functions parentheses <kbd>()</kbd> characters.
 If there are two or more parameters they must be separated by a comma <kbd>,</kbd> character.
 Their main purpose is to add more functionality to the function.
-If you're calling a function you must values or "arguements" which in each parameters, this is a requirement.
+If you're calling a function you must values or "arguments" which in each parameters, this is a requirement.

 Example:
 ```lua